xtuml/models/raven/instructions/exercise5.md

 We must synchronize to update the component reference in the _Cribbage_ project.
 Right click the _Logic_ project, then _Synchronize references_

-At this point, the terminator has been created, however in order to be able to add terminator activities in the project, we must add the provided interface to the project component.
+At this point, the terminator has been created in the domain.
+Now we must create the project terminator definition by adding a provided interface to the project component.

-1. Navigate to the _Cribbage_ package in the _Cribbage_ component.
+1. Navigate to the _Cribbage_ package in the _Cribbage_ project.
 Double click to open the package editor
 2. Select the _Provided Interface_ tool from the _Components_ category and draw
 a provided interface on the _Cribbage_ component
 3. In the model explorer, rename then new port "LogicMathFunctions".
-The naming here also follows the convention "_\<domain name>\<terminator name>_"
+    _Note: Here also, the convention is to name the project port for a terminator \<domain name>\<terminator name>_
 4. Formalize the interface to the "LogicMathFunctions" interface in the _Logic_ component
 5. Drag the ball to the cup to connect the terminator in the project to the terminator in the domain